Yanks hit 5 HR in inning, top Toronto 10-7 for 8-game streak

 TRAINER’S ROOM

-Yankees: OF Aaron Judge was given the night off, as manager Aaron Boone attempts to keep his All-Star slugger healthy for the postseason.
+Yankees: OF Aaron Judge was given the night off, as Boone attempts to keep his All-Star slugger healthy for the post-season .
 Judge was hitless in his return from the injured list Wednesday, his first action since re-aggravating a strained right calf on Aug.
 26. … Torres (quad tightness) returned to the lineup for the first time since Sunday and went 1 for 5.

 UP NEXT